Xunnamius/next-test-api-route-handler/README.md

 navigating to `examples/api-routes-apollo-server-and-client`, running `npm install` followed by
-`npm install next-test-api-route-handler jest babel-jest @babel/core @babel/preset-env`, copying and pasting the following source (perhaps at `tests/my.test.js`), and finally running `npx jest`.
+`npm install next-test-api-route-handler jest babel-jest @babel/core @babel/preset-env`, copying and pasting the following JavaScript source (perhaps at `tests/my.test.js`), and finally running `npx jest`.

 > **Note that passing the [route configuration object][11] (imported below as
 > `config`) through to NTARH and setting `request.url` to the proper value is